yushiangfu/study-notes/~network.md

                            (repeat)
 ```

-The **poll** function learns the packet type by inspecting the field **protocol**, and knows which handler will help transfer the packet to the higher layer.
+The `poll` function identifies the packet type by examining the `protocol` field and determines the appropriate handler for transferring the packet to the higher layer.

 ```
 +---------+